chloeyeo/2024-15ShopFront/README.md

-Redux Toolkit & Thunk API practice.
+Redux Toolkit & Thunk API practice + Kakao Login practice
 <br />
 <br />
 This is the frontend for the 15_Shop code in the backend project:<br />